|

 NATURAL GUT TENNIS STRINGS

-becoming too expensive and Henry Craven started producing his own string in
+In 1876 the cost of imported tennis string was becoming expensive and Henry Craven started producing his own string.

 for the restoration of wood tennis rackets.